 Guardianship is the legal status that grants a person or institution the ability to look after the overall well-fare of a person who is unable to do so on his or her own.
 Children and adults that have developmental disabilities or are otherwise unable to properly care for themselves may be appointed a guardian.

 A guardian can be responsible for their ward’s (the legal term for someone that has been appointed a guardian) personal property, well-being and an assortment of other aspects as determined by the state of Florida courts system.
 The responsibilities of a guardian vary depending on the unique situation of the guardian’s ward.
 Some guardians handle all aspects of their ward’s personal property and health while others have limited guardianship to handle the tasks the ward is unable to complete.

-How to Become a Guardian in Florida
+How to Establish Guardianship in Florida

 There are two different scenarios in which Florida courts can determine that a guardian is necessary: either the court will determine that a guardian is needed for a minor or it will determine that an incapacitated (disabled) adult needs guardianship.

 Are you or someone you love in need of a dedicated guardian?

 Weekend and Evening Appointments Available

 A request for guardianship can also be petitioned by the individual or a resident of the State of Florida by submitting a Petition to Determine Incapacity in conjunction with a Petition for the Appointment of a Guardian.
 These petitions are provided to the State of Florida court system and provides reasons why the subject of the petition should be considered incapable of caring for themselves and can nominate a guardian respectively.

 The person appointed guardianship can be either a Guardian of Property or a Personal Guardian.